 PRESUMED INNOCENT by Scott Turow

 It’s more than thirty years since Presumed Innocent was published, but it continues to shape the literary world that we live in, influencing novels like Gone Girl and The Girl on The Train and a slew of fiction that utilises the technique of the unreliable narrator.
 It tells the story of a Rusty Savage, a man whose fatal attraction for a colleague who turns up dead puts everything he loves and values on trial, including his own life.
 Yet again it proves that highbrow literature and middlebrow entertainment are not mutually exclusive.

 GONE GIRL by Gillian Flynn

 Clever, compelling and ingenuous, Gone Girl is full of wonderful writing and clever social commentary, but more than anything else, it subverts the crime genre in a spectacular way.
 Neither of the two main characters Nick or Amy are particular likeable and readers don’t know who to hate most as they each narrate the story of Amy’s disappearance and possible murder.
 Both are victims.
 Both are aggressors.
 Both deserve each other.

-A girl locked in a secret room.
-Silence is the only thing that will save her.
+A girl trapped in a secret room.
+Only silence can save her.

 She has secrets.

 Six years ago, Evie Cormac was found hiding in a secret room in the aftermath of a brutal murder.
 But nobody has ever discovered her real name or where she came from, because everybody who tries ends up dead.